 At Level 4 (first year of full-time study) you will take six 20-credit modules, presupposing no previous knowledge of Politics or War Studies.
 All modules at this level incorporate key subject skills, as well as establishing foundations for optional paths which you can follow or construct at subsequent levels.
-For Politics And War Studies there are three compulsory skills and analysis-based modules: Introducing Politics, which explores different conceptions of what is understood by 'politics' and 'the political' and takes you through key academic skills; Introduction to War Studies, which focuses key concepts of the subject, the mechanics of study at undergraduate level and the different disciplines contributing to the programme at York St John; and Politics and ...: An Interdisciplinary View aims to broaden your analytical perspective on social and political issues.
-This will involve teaching from staff across the School, utilising their wideranging expertise to enhance the learning experience.
-This module will be of critical value to you as a War Studies student, taking an explicit approach to developing an understanding of the interdisciplinarity approach that is fundamental to the subject matter.
+For Politics And War Studies there are two compulsory skills and analysis-based modules: Introducing Politics, which explores different conceptions of what is understood by 'politics' and 'the political' and takes you through key academic skills; Introduction to War Studies, which focuses key concepts of the subject, the mechanics of study at undergraduate level and the different disciplines contributing to the programme at York St John.
 You will also take two further compulsory War Studies modules, Why Wars Begin and War and Media, and have the option to choose from modules introducing you to UK or international politics.